Marginal Pond Plants

 |Pond Surface Area||2m2||4m2||6m2||8m2||10m2||12m2|

-All plant varieties will vary slightly, please follow individual advise for plants, however as a general rule you want to remove any foliage as it dies back in the autumn.
-This avoids any dead plant matter breaking down in the pond potentiality impacting water quality and affecting fish health.
-If plants only needs cutting back or reducing we recommend doing this is the spring.
-This will give the pond the benefit of the plants over winter and offer protection to its inhabitants.
+All plant varieties vary slightly.
+Please follow individual advice for plants, however as a general rule, remove foliage as it dies back in the autumn, avoiding dead plant matter breaking down potentiality impacting water quality and affecting fish health.
+If plants only need cutting back or reducing, Spring is usually the best time giving the pond inhabitants the benefit of the plant's shelter over winter.